 Request a Waived Fee

 Your bank or credit union may have a sympathetic ear.
-Do make a request to have your fee waived.
+Make a request to have your fee waived.
 They may be feeling generous, particularly if this is your first offense.

 Pay the Fees

 If you knock on the door of fee forgiveness and you get a no, pay what you owe.
 If you don’t, you’ll just make your situation worse, meaning the bank could close your account, turn the matter over to debt collection, or take legal action.
-Know too that they might put the word out about your misdeeds to a checking-account reporting company, or a debt-collection company could spill the beans to the credit bureaus.
-While the bank may not close your account right away, taking action sooner rather than later is best.
+While the bank may not close your account right away, taking action sooner rather than later is usually best.

 Tips for Avoiding a Negative Bank Balance